-The Department of Agricultural Sciences at Morehead State University offers both an Associate of Applied Science in Veterinary Technology and a Bachelor of Science in Veterinary Technology.
-Students in the program develop their skills on a wide variety of animals and take courses that contribute to their understanding of animal care and nursing.
-Clinical training is on actual animal patients (not simulated) and is completed at the MSU Veterinary Technology Small Animal Teaching Hospital, Equine Health and Education Center, and farm areas of the Derrickson Agricultural Complex.
+The Department of Agricultural Sciences at Morehead State University offers both an associate of applied science in veterinary technology and a bachelor of science in veterinary technology.
+Students in the program develop their skills on a wide variety of animals and take courses which contribute to their understanding of animal care and nursing.
+Clinical training is on actual animal patients and is completed at the MSU Veterinary Technology Small Animal Teaching Hospital, Equine Health and Education Center, and farm areas of the Derrickson Agricultural Complex.

 Admission to Morehead State University (see MSU admission requirements).